anshul-2010/DA6401-Introduction-to-Deep-Learning/Assignment_2/PartB/README.md

-# CNN-Based Classification on iNaturalist 12K Dataset
+# Transfer Learning with Pretrained CNN-Based Classification on iNaturalist 12K Dataset
 This sub-repository contains a complete workflow for training, evaluating, and interpreting a CNN-based image classifier on the [iNaturalist 12K dataset](https://www.kaggle.com/competitions/inaturalist-2021-fgvc8/data) using multiple pretrained CNN architectures (ResNet, MobileNet, Inception, etc.) with transfer learning and fine-tuning.
 It includes a hyperparameter sweep using Weights & Biases (W&B) to find optimal configurations.
 ## Project Structure